LegendWasTaken/JCraft/docs/Bot.md

 # Bot Documentation

   ## World
   The world is currently the **most** advanced feature in this library.
-Extensive documntation is written on it.
+Extensive documentation is written on it.

   ### world.getBlock(Vector3D location)
   * `location` - The absolute location in the world, that you want to get the block data of.